qwc-services/qwc-oidc-auth/README.md

 It is possible to authorize connection with a external Access Token in  the Authorization Header (endpoint `/tokenlogin`).

-For each token a configuration need to be add in `authorized_api_token`.
+For each token a configuration needs to be add in `authorized_api_token`.

 Example:
 ```json